University of Pretoria: Groenkloof, Pretoria

 Groenkloof campus as seen from Klapperkop hill.

 During the Conference of Teachers in Town and Refugee Camp Schools of the Transvaal and Orange River Colony of 1–10 July 1902, a resolution was passed to establish "Normal Schools" for the education of teachers in Johannesburg and Pretoria.
 The Pretoria Normal School, was first established in a house in 126 Rissik Street.
 In 1903 the Johannesburg Normal School's 40 students were transferred to Pretoria when it was closed and the Pretoria and Johannesburg institutions were merged to form the Transvaal Normal College.
 When the Transvaal University College was established in 1908 the first students include students from the Transvaal Normal College.
 In 1909 the school was renamed the Pretoria Normal College when new teacher training facilities were established in Heidelberg and Johannesburg.
 In 1954 the school was again renamed to the Onderwyskollege van Pretoria (English: Teachers College Pretoria).
 In 1974 the University of Pretoria took over the sole responsibility for training secondary teacher from the Teachers College Pretoria.

 Although the Teachers College Pretoria purchased new college grounds in Groenkloof during 1975, the college only occupied the new grounds in 1988 and was inaugurated in 1989.
-The Johannesburg Goudstadse Onderwyskollege, Transvaal College of Education, Laudium and the Transvaal Education College Soshanguve amalgamate and move their operations to the Teachers College Pretoria in 1993 and the latter two in 1998 respectively.
+The Johannesburg Goudstadse Onderwyskollege, Transvaal College of Education, Laudium and the Transvaal Education College Soshanguve amalgamated and moved their operations to the Teachers College Pretoria in 1993 and the latter two in 1998 respectively.
 In 2000 the Teachers Training College Pretoria was incorporated into the university's Faculty of Education, which saw the faculty moving from the main Hatfield campus to the self-sufficient Groenkloof campus.